• Art magazine

 by Klausfoehl [CC BY-SA 3.0], via Wikimedia Commons

-The fact that Judd also liked to work with other artists shows the development of his second main place of residence and whereabouts: the once sleepy village Marfa, a water station on the San Antonio Railway in the southwest of Texas, which Judd visited for the first time in 1973.
-At that time, Judd initially rented part of the "block", which actually comprises an entire (house) block, a former military fortons of 140 hectares with more than 30 barracks of earlier ammunition deposits and aircraft hangar.
+The fact that Judd also enjoyed working with other artists is evident in the development of his second primary place of residence: the once sleepy town of Marfa, a water station on the San Antonio Railway in southwest Texas, which Judd first visited in 1973.
+At that time, Judd initially rented part of the "block," which actually comprises an entire block (of houses), a former military fort of 140 hectares with more than 30 barracks from former ammunition depots and aircraft hangars.

-Judd used his part to live and as a studio and bought the whole "block" in 1974.
-It was expanded over time into a building site surrounded by historical clay walls, including cactus gardens, Mobiliar designed by Judd, a swimming pool and private garden, two solid studio halls and a private library with more than 10,000 volumes.
+Judd used his portion as a residence and studio, and in 1974, he purchased the entire "block."
+Over time, it was expanded into a complex of buildings surrounded by historic adobe walls, featuring courtyards, cactus gardens, Judd-designed furnishings, a swimming pool and private garden , two permanent studio halls, and a private library with more than 10,000 volumes.

 Subsequently, more buildings were added, an architecture studio in a former bank, an architecture office in a two-story town house, other historic buildings in sometimes considerable sizes, e.g. B. a former hotel and a former wholesale market.
 Judd planned a foundation to build an art and artist museum in Marfa- architecture and art in the middle of the desert, in a unique landscape, surrounded by the Chinati mountains.